-This makes smart metering critical as a means to meeting the challenges of the integrated energy system and, just as importantly, as a platform for utilising the opportunities it brings.
+This makes smart metering critical as a means to meeting the challenges of the integrated energy system and, just as importantly, as a platform for utilizing the opportunities it brings.
 In this white paper, we outline this new energy reality and the role district heating plays in it.
-We take a closer look at what characterises the intelligent energy system and explore the importance of efficiency and transparency throughout the energy chain all the way to the end user.
+We take a closer look at what characterizes the intelligent energy system and explore the importance of efficiency and transparency throughout the energy chain all the way to the end user.

 Finally, we take a sneak peek at what will influence and drive district heating in the future.
 Download your edition of our white paper now and learn more.

 District heating is at the center of a truly integrated energy system, where demand adapts to the fluctuating production based on renewables and waste heat – but it will require a much higher degree of flexibility than today.

 This involves utilizing the available energy resources as efficiently and sustainably as possible while creating the ideal circumstances for integrating renewables.

 Download our white paper and learn more about how higher energy efficiency goes hand in hand with lower temperatures and more flexible distribution.

 The prerequisite for high energy efficiency and the very foundation of the energy transition is transparency.

 In order to meet efficiency targets and run production closer to the limit, utilities must know exactly what is happening in the network – especially at critical points – at all times.
 Only the frequent data provided by smart metering enables this degree of transparency.
 Smart energy meters give utilities a detailed overview of the actual state of the distribution network, allowing them to optimize in real time.